The Top 10 Spaces to Study in London

 Home to 150 million items, including the Magna Carta, the British Library is the world’s second greatest book collection, and a must for bookworms and history buffs.
-Only a short walk from King’s Cross, library is free to enter and membership is available for students and members of the public over the age of 18, via online pre-registration.
+Only a short walk from King’s Cross, the library is free to enter and a Reader Pass is available for students and members of the public over the age of 18, via online pre-registration (you will need to demonstrate your need to use the library when applying).
 The tightly controlled reading rooms (water bottles and bags must be dropped off in the cloakroom and pencils are the only writing equipment permitted) are great for quiet study with an inspiring backdrop.

-The British Film Institute is a favorite on the Southbank culture scene with its film festivals and stylish cinema on the doorstep of the Thames.
+The British Film Institute is a favourite on the South Bank cultural scene with its film festivals and stylish cinema on the doorstep of the Thames.
 Its Reuben Library is free to the public and you simply need to fill in a registration card upon each visit to access the study spaces.
-When you get tired of work, enjoy the vast collection of resources about the film and television world here, from books and journals to digitized material from the National Archives, or wind down with a cocktail at the bar.
+When you get tired of work, enjoy the vast collection of resources about the film and television world here, from books and journals to digitised material from the National Archives.

 Fashionable coffeehouses are in abundance in Shoreditch, but Ozone Coffee Roasters stands out among the rest with good reason.
 Not only is the coffee delicious, its beautiful light-filled shop has a chic industrial feel and is decked out with plenty of spacious wood countertops, booths and benches for spreading out stacks of books and laptops.
 Our favourite seats are around its open kitchen and those in the downstairs roasting area.

 Study spaces don’t get much more beautiful than the Grade II-listed interior of the National Art Library on the first floor of the Victoria & Albert Museum.
 Located in Kensington, the public reference library provides the ultimate research catalogue for the fine and decorative arts and is free to join for all members of the public by registering online or in person upon their first visit.